lavanet/lava/x/pairing/README.md

 #### Jail

 If a provider is down and users report it, the provider will be jailed.
-The first three instances of jailing are temporary, lasting 1 hour each, and will be automatically removed.
+The first 2 instances of jailing are temporary, lasting 1 hour each, and will be automatically removed.
-After three consecutive jailings, the provider will be jailed for 24 hours and set to a 'frozen' state.
+After 2 consecutive jailings, the provider will be jailed for 24 hours and set to a 'frozen' state.
 To resume activity, the provider must send an 'unfreeze' transaction after the jail time has ended.

 #### Static Providers